The training activity is organized into three types: COURSES, SEMINARS and JOURNAL CLUBS.

 Student participation in these activities is verified by collecting signatures from participants.
 Doctoral students are also encouraged to participate in national and international conferences and congresses for which expenses are covered.

 SEMINARS (the detailed list and how to participate are shown in the dedicated section of the website).

 Every year the school invites a number of Italian and foreign researchers to keep on activities and topics related to the interests of the course.
-These seminars usually take place in the March-June period every Friday at 12.00, online or mixed.
+These seminars usually take place in the March-June period, online or mixed form.
 Furthermore, thanks to the agreement with Istituto Pasteur Italia, doctoral students are also invited to participate in the Cycle of Seminars organized by Pasteur in Rome.